-In the two solutions listed above didn’t help you fix Winload.exe bugs on Windows 10, try reinstalling the OS.
-Here is a step-by-step guide on how to reinstall Windows 10 on your computer.
+If the two solutions listed above didn’t help you fix Winload.exe bugs on Windows 10, try reinstalling the OS.

 If you’ve got additional tips and suggestions on how to fix Winload.exe issues in Windows 10, you can list them in the comments below.